-Bill Paxton Cause Of Death Revealed: How The Titanic Actor Died
+Bill Paxton Cause Of Death Revealed: How The ‘Titanic’ Actor Died

-Bill Paxton is remember for starring in multiple blockbuster hit during his long career, such as The Terminator, Aliens, Predator 2 and The Titanic.
-The actor died at the age of 61 and is survived by his two children James and Lydia Paxton.
+Bill Paxton is remembered for starring in multiple blockbuster hits during his long career, such as The Terminator, Aliens, Predator 2, and The Titanic.
+The actor died at the age of 61 and is survived by his two children, James and Lydia Paxton.

-Bill Paxton cause of death was complications from surgery.
-According the TMZ, the cause of death was related to postoperative complications after Bill Paxton underwent heart surgery.
-The 61 year old actor died of a stroke.
+Bill Paxton’s cause of death was complications from surgery.
+According to TMZ, the cause of death was related to postoperative complications after Bill Paxton underwent heart surgery.
+The 61-year-old actor died of a stroke.

 The talented actor’s death has shocked fans with many tributes pouring in on social media.